Data Storage Facilities

 • Larger storage space than local storage on PCs.

-• Easily accessible via both Network PC’s and the HPC Cluster
+• Easily accessible via both Network PC’s and the HPC cluster

 • Easy to access and work with data

-• Another layer of protection against data loss
+• Protected against data loss and backed-up

 Disadvantages